Depth Estimation#

 accl.wait()

-The main() function Creates the accelerator, DepthEstimation object and starts the acceleartor and waits for it to finish
+The main() function creates the accelerator, DepthEstimation object, and starts the accelerator and waits for it to finish.

-The DepthEstimation() constructor opens the video capture based on input provided and connects the input stream to the accelartor.
+The DepthEstimation() constructor opens the video capture based on input provided and connects the input stream to the accelerator.

 auto in_cb = std::bind(&DepthEstimation::incallback_getframe, this, std::placeholders::_1, std::placeholders::_2);